-For kitchens to remain open in the facilities that have commercial kitchens, each house must gain approval through the Office of Residential Education and Housing Services by DATE TBD.
+For kitchens to remain open in the facilities that have commercial kitchens, each house must gain approval through the Office of Residential Education and Housing Services.
 Those houses operating a kitchen will be required to follow a set of expectations that includes the items below.
 No kitchen will remain open without the proper approvals.

 For those facilities that have commercial kitchens, each house must maintain a certified cook that will perform all of the cooking in the facility.
 Individuals other than the cook are not permitted to cook in the commercial kitchen.